neosaurrrus/blog-entries/60 - Gatsby 1.md

 This is a series of Blog posts that follow me as I learnt about using Gatsby .
 There will be a focus on all the landmines I step on along the way to make sure they can be learnt from!

-The main font of knowledge comes from Wes Bos' Master-Gatsby course.
+The main font of knowledge comes from [Wes Bos' Master-Gatsby course](http://mastergatsby.com).
 Is it any good?
-I don't know but lets see if I figure it out as I progress through!
+I don't know yet but lets see if I figure it out as I progress through.

 In this post we will: